sankait36/CSSforJSChallenge02/README.md

 # Character Creation Workshop

-In this workshop, you'll build a Sims-style character creation screen.
+In this challenge, you'll build a Sims-style character creation screen.

 ## Mockups